Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Application to SeaFlow cruise data

 In this section, we estimate both the linear model and the nonlinear model on the real flow cytometry dataset described in Section \ref{sec:data}.
 We bin the cytograms $\boldsymbol y^{(t)}$ with a grid size of $D = 40$ bins in each dimension and set bin weights $c_b^{(t)}$ equal to each bin's total biomass.
 We followed the same cross-validation scheme as described in Section \ref{sec:sim} with $10$ EM algorithm restarts.

 The models' estimates at the time point $t = 33$ are shown in Figure~\ref{fig:clusters33}, where we focus on two out of the three cytogram dimensions, and overlay the estimated model with the binned data.
 The resulting clusters from each model have subsequently been expert-identified as \textit{Prochlorococcus} (Pro), \textit{Synechococcus} (Syn), and two distinct \textit{PicoEukaryote} (Pico1 and Pico2), as well as other populations.
 It is visually clear that the two models identify the major populations (Pro, Syn, Pico1 and Pico2 in Figure~\ref{fig:clusters33}) similarly.
+The nonlinear model predicts the \textit{PicoEukaryote 1} cluster to be bigger, which captures more of the biomass between the \textit{Synechococcus} and \textit{PicoEukaryote 2} clusters.

 We also measured the out-of-sample accuracy of each model, using the following nested cross-validation scheme: \begin{enumerate} \item Partition the time points $\mathcal{T} = \{1, \ldots, T\}$ into folds $\mathcal{T}^{(j)}$, $j = 1, \ldots, 5$, using equally spaced blocks of 20 consecutive time points.
 Partition the data accordingly as $\mathcal{D}^{(j)} = \left\{\left(\boldsymbol{y}_i^{(t)}, \boldsymbol{x}_t\right) : t \in \mathcal{T}^{(j)}\right\}$, for fold $j = 1, \ldots, 5$. \item For outer fold $j = 1, \ldots, 5$: \begin{enumerate} \item Use $\mathcal{D}^{(j)}$ as a held-out dataset.
 Using the remaining data $\bigcup_{k \neq j} \mathcal{D}^{(k)}$, cross-validate the model to select the optimal hyperparameters, then refit the model as described in Section \ref{sec:est}, resulting in model parameter estimates $\hat \alpha$, $\hat \beta$, and $\hat \Sigma$. \item Evaluate the unpenalized negative log-pseudolikelihood $-\mathcal{L} \left(\hat{\alpha}, \hat{\beta}, \hat{\Sigma} ; \{\boldsymbol{y}_i^{(t)}\}_{i, t \in \mathcal{T}^{(j)}}, \{\boldsymbol{x}_t\}_{t \in \mathcal T^{(j)}}\right)$. \end{enumerate} \item Let $-\frac{1}{5} \sum_{j = 1}^5 \mathcal{L} \left(\hat{\alpha}, \hat{\beta}, \hat{\Sigma} ; \{\boldsymbol{y}_i^{(t)}\}_{i, t \in \mathcal{T}^{(j)}}, \{\boldsymbol{x}_t\}_{t \in \mathcal T^{(j)}}\right)$ be the final estimate of the out-of-sample model fit. \end{enumerate}